• Skip to primary navigation

 • 1 lbs pork sausage Ground pork sausage or sausage links

-• 1 tablespoon Head Country Apple Habanero Bar-B-Que Sauce Any bbq sauce works as an option
+• 1 tbsp Head Country Apple Habanero Bar-B-Que Sauce Any bbq sauce works as an option

-• 1 tablespoon Head Country Original Seasoning You can use your own seasoning blends too
+• 1 tbsp Head Country Original Seasoning You can use your own seasoning blends too

 • 1 cup homemade creamy mac and cheese Boxed mac and cheese work too